Zereniti/ADB-Device-Info/README.md

 - **Bluetooth version** depends on the manufacturer exposing HCI info via `dumpsys`.
 May show `Not available` on some devices.
 - **WiFi SSID** may show as not connected if location permissions are restricted at system level.
 - **Google Play patch** is available on Android 10+ with GMS.
 May return a GMS version string instead of a date on some devices.
+- **Display type** detection relies on `dumpsys SurfaceFlinger` or build properties — may not be available on all devices.
 - Tested primarily on **Qualcomm** and **Samsung Exynos** devices.

 ### 📄 License